-This manages to be both hilarious and heartbreaking – I’d be crying laughing one minute and just plain ole crying the next.
+This manages to be both hilarious and heartbreaking – I’d be crying laughing one minute and just crying the next.
 Henry and his friends were a ball.
 The humour in their dialogue was some of the best I’ve ever read.
-It was sharp, snappy, and had me laughing out loud.
 Grace’s story really struck me, and her pain and Henry’s desire to help her was so moving and well handled.
 It was such a beautiful book, packed with emotion, falling in and out of love, and strong friendships.
 Brilliantly done.
 I’d recommend this to fans of Dana Reinhardt’s Tell Us Something True and Meg Leder’s The Museum of Heartbreak.

 THE TWELVE DAYS OF DASH AND LILY